 - Name, address, and phone number of two emergency contacts

 - Name of child’s doctor and dentist

-Portage Learning Centers is accepting applications for the Head Start and Early Head Start Programs.
-Please call our main office at 330-297-7795 for more information.
+As of May 20, 2022, We are now accepting applications for Early Head Start and Head Start Students.
+Please stop by or call our main office at 330-297-7795 to learn more about the application process.